MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 Rather than use any framework to create a very, very simple server, today you'll use just what your computer's OS provides to you for interacting with the internet.
-In particular, this resource that the OS provides is called a "socket".
+What is this resource that the OS provides?
+It's called a "socket".
 Sockets are used by pretty much everything connected to the internet.
-They are the object that developers use to send a string of characters to another computer.
+They are the object/resource that developers use to send a string of characters to another computer.
 That may sound abstract, but we'll see how they work concretely soon enough.

 In addition to sockets, I'll discuss UDP (User datagram protocol) and how it relates